Owners and Residents of the Jay Estate in Rye

-During the Revolutionary War, John Jay’s parents leave Rye and move to Fishkill for safety while John Jay is “beyond seas”.
+During the Revolutionary War, John Jay’s parents, siblings and servants leave Rye and move to Fishkill for safety while John Jay is “beyond seas.”
 Sadly, they die before John Jay returns home.

 1784 - 1813

-The vast estate of Peter Jay is passed down to his sons after his death in severalty.
-Through primogeniture, “Blind Peter” takes on its stewardship with assistance from his younger brother John and eventually his nephew Peter Augustus Jay.
-Living with him at Rye are his wife Mary Duycinck, her niece Euphemia “Effy”, a brother Augustus, an older sister Eve and her son Peter Jay Munro, a sister Anna Maricka (also blind) and several slaves and servants including Hannah, Caesar and Pete.
+Living with John Jay’s brother Peter at Rye are his wife Mary Duycinck, her niece Euphemia “Effy”, a brother Augustus, an older sister Eve and her son Peter Jay Munro, a sister Anna Maricka (also blind) and several slaves and servants including Hannah, Dinah, Caesar, Sylvia and Pete.
 Another brother Frederick “Fady” shares the home.

-Rye is where Peter’s younger brother John comes to celebrate America’s new independence with his family upon his return from France in 1784 having helped negotiate the Treaty of Paris that ends war with Great Britain.
+The “Family Seat” in Rye is where John comes to celebrate America’s new independence with his family upon his return from France in 1784 having helped negotiate the Treaty of Paris that ends war with Great Britain.
 John, his wife Sarah “Sally” van Brugh Livingston and their children also pass considerable time in Rye during the summer months and holidays.
 John Jay engages the assistance of Captain Samuel Lyons as early as 1784 to help manage the Rye farm.

 Notable visitors to the home include Yale President Timothy Dwight IV